solid/webid-oidc-spec/README.md

   Confirmation](#webid-provider-confirmation).
   After the WebID URI is extracted, the recipient of the ID Token must confirm that the Provider was indeed authorized by the holder of the WebID profile.
+* Specifies the [Authorized OIDC Issuer Discovery](#authorized-oidc-issuer-discovery) process (used as part of Provider Confirmation, and during Provider Selection steps).

 It's also worth mentioning that while traditional OpenID Connect use cases are concerned with retrieving user-related claims from [UserInfo